 Instead of simply throwing resources at an organization, the HICD team collaborates with our partners to address blockages within the organization itself.
 This approach helps to ensure that any trainings are relevant and useful beyond one individual.
 For example, we are assisting a university in Nepal to develop a research ethics review board and protocol, and a strategic plan for public/private partnerships and community outreach.
 An Ethiopian university is developing a gender strategy for female graduate students and faculty, and a Cambodia university is creating their 10-year strategic plan to improve curriculum in animal science and veterinary medicine

 We also pay close attention to the enabling environment and how issues external to an organization can influence their ability to conduct quality research and teaching.
 These external issues often take the form of policy, funding, and infrastructure challenges.
 For example, we are collaborating with our Nepali partners on high-level discussions about the policy gaps between research and extension.
 Common challenges in all our partner countries are posed by under-funded and under-resourced laboratories.

-The HICD team is led by Dr. Sandra Russo and Dr. Rebecca Williams from the University of Florida’s Office for Global Research Engagement.
+The HICD team is led by Dr. Sandra Russo and Dr. Nargiza Ludgate from the University of Florida’s Office for Global Research Engagement.

 Feed the Future Innovation Lab for Livestock Systems

 This work was funded in whole or part by the United States Agency for International Development (USAID) Bureau for Food Security under Agreement # AID-OAA-L-15-00003 as part of Feed the Future Innovation Lab for Livestock Systems.
 Additional funding was received from Bill & Melinda Gates Foundation.
 Any opinions, findings, conclusions, or recommendations expressed here are those of the authors alone.